tensorflow/tfjs-data/README.md

 [tf.data](https://www.tensorflow.org/get_started/datasets_quickstart) on the
 Python/C++ side.
 TF.js Data will match the tf.data API to the extent possible.

+To keep track of issues we use the [tensorflow/tfjs](https://github.com/tensorflow/tfjs) Github repo.

 ## Importing

 There are two ways to import TensorFlow.js Data